M-Outlaw/BootCamp-Mod-15-MechaCar_Statistical_Analysis/README.md

 <p align="center"><img src="https://github.com/M-Outlaw/BootCamp-Mod-15-MechaCar_Statistical_Analysis/blob/main/Images/Linear_Regression_Summary.png"width="503" height="384"/></p>

--The slope of the linear model is not considered to be zero because there is a significant linear relationship between two of the variables.
+- The slope of the linear model is not considered to be zero because there is a significant linear relationship between two of the variables.
 The only way it could be considered zero, since we are using a multiple linear regression is if all variables had a slope of 0.

 - This linear model is a relatively good model with an r-square of 0.71, but the model could more effectively predict mpg of MechaCar prototypes, seen from the fact that some of the variables do not have a significant impact on the mpg.
 However, removing these variables causes the r-squared value to go down to 0.67, showing that there is at least one other variable that was not included that is contributing to mpg.